 4. Communication in case of emergency.
 Will someone with a cell phone will be at all practices and games who can call 911 in the event of a medical emergency?

 Again, this is a sensitive topic, but one which has received a lot of media attention lately, especially in the context of concussions.
-There are still coaches, unfortunately, who place such a premium on winning that they may be willing to risk their health, such as by asking a baseball pitcher to throw one more inning even though he complains of elbow or shoulder pain, or returning the star quarterback to a game even though he shows signs of concussion (exposing him to the risk of second impact syndrome).
+There are still coaches, unfortunately, who place such a premium on winning that they may be willing to risk their health, such as by asking a baseball pitcher to throw one more inning even though he complains of elbow or shoulder pain, or returning the star quarterback to a game even though he shows signs of concussion (exposing him to the risk of a delayed recovery or, in rare cases, catastrophic injury or death from second impact syndrome).

 While there are many coaches who take concussions very seriously, there are still far too many in this country, from youth football, hockey, soccer, lacrosse or basketball all the way up the ladder to the professional level, who:

 - ostracize players who complain of concussion signs or symptoms,

 - challenge a player's toughness or, especially in the case of boys, their very masculinity for not shaking off concussion symptoms;